D'Ernest Johnson Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Matchup vs. Pittsburgh

-- In his six career matchups against them, Johnson has averaged 3.8 rushing yards per game versus the Steelers, 16.7 fewer than his over/under in Monday's game.
+- Johnson's 3.8 rushing yards per game in his six career matchups against the Steelers are 16.7 fewer yards than his over/under in Monday's game.

-- Johnson has had a rushing touchdown in one matchup against the Steelers, but did not have multiple TDs in that game.
+- Johnson has had a rushing touchdown in one matchup versus the Steelers, but did not have multiple TDs in that game.

-- Allowing 142.7 rushing yards per game, the Steelers have the worst run defense in the NFL.
+- The Steelers have the NFL's worst defense against the run, surrendering 142.7 yards per game.

-- The Browns are up against the NFL's 23rd-ranked defense when it comes to rushing TDs conceded (16 this year).
+- This year the Steelers have allowed 16 rushing TDs.
+They are ranked 23rd in the league in that category.

 Recent Performances

-- Johnson put together a 58-yard rushing performance in last week's matchup with the Packers, carrying the ball four times (averaging 14.5 yards per attempt).
+- Johnson put together a 58-yard rushing performance in last week's matchup with the Packers, carrying the ball four times (averaging 14.5 yards per carry).

-- Over his last three games, Johnson has piled up nine carries for 78 yards (26.0 per game).
+- Over his last three games, Johnson has racked up nine carries for 78 yards (26.0 per game).

 Johnson's Cleveland Teammates